rs239/schema/docs/source/overview.rst

     expression varies across developmental stages *and* is robust across replicates.

-  * Improved visualizations: tune t-SNE or UMAP plots to accentuate a specific characteristic.
+  * **Improved visualizations**: tune t-SNE or UMAP plots to more clearly arrange cells along a desired manifold.
 Schema helps you do this by infusing a small amount of new information into scRNA-seq data but ensuring that the change in the original data is not so large that the visualization is destroyed.